ory/sdk/clients/kratos/dotnet/docs/FrontendApi.md

             var apiInstance = new FrontendApi(config);
-            var flow = "flow_example";  // string | The Recovery Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/recovery?flow=abcde`). var kratosUpdateRecoveryFlowBody = new KratosUpdateRecoveryFlowBody(); // KratosUpdateRecoveryFlowBody | var token = "token_example";  // string | Recovery Token  The recovery token which completes the recovery request.
+            var flow = "flow_example";  // string | The Recovery Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/recovery?flow=abcde`). var kratosUpdateRecoveryFlowBody = new KratosUpdateRecoveryFlowBody(); // KratosUpdateRecoveryFlowBody | var token = "token_example";  // string? | Recovery Token  The recovery token which completes the recovery request.
 If the token is invalid (e.g. expired) an error will be shown to the end-user.
-This parameter is usually set in a link and not used by any direct API call. (optional) var cookie = "cookie_example";  // string | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+This parameter is usually set in a link and not used by any direct API call. (optional) var cookie = "cookie_example";  // string? | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
 This ensures that CSRF and session cookies are respected. (optional)

             try
             {